PillowFishSticks/Kassie-MS4/TESTING.md

 - Attempt to log in with a username not in the database, confirm the relevant error message is shown.
 - Attempt to log in with a correct username but wrong password, confirm the relevant error message is shown.
-- Log in with a correct username and password, confirm that the user is logged in and that they are redirected to the hoome page.
+- Log in with a correct username and password, confirm that the user is logged in and that they are redirected to the home page.

 #### Account Page